JoggAI-Tech/docs/api-reference/API Documentation/CreateAvatarVideo.md

 title: "Create Avatar Videos Using Library Avatars"
 description: "How to create avatar video with the avatars from library."
 ---

 Using the JoggAI API, you can create videos with avatars and voices from the library.
 In this tutorial, we'll guide you through making a video using a library avatar and voice.

-First, select your avatar from the library using the Get Available Avatars endpoint to obtain the Avatar ID.
-Then, choose a voice from the library using the Get Available Voice endpoint for your video creation.
+First, select your avatar from the library using the `Public Avatars List` endpoint to obtain the Avatar ID.
+Then, choose a voice from the library using the `Public Voices List` endpoint for your video creation.

-### Get Available Avatars

 #### Public Avatars List